New Hampshire Labor Laws Guide

 All employers are required to provide employees with election notices for COBRA.

-After the employee has received the notification, they have 60 days to apply for COBRA, pay a 2% administrative fee, and retain their health coverage.
+After the employee receives the notification, they have 60 days to apply for COBRA, pay a 2% administrative fee, and continue their health coverage.

-This law applies to businesses that employ at least 20 workers — which is why a lot of states, including New Hampshire, have incorporated mini-COBRAs.
+This law applies to businesses that employ at least 20 workers, which is why many states, including New Hampshire, have incorporated mini-COBRAs.

 Mini-COBRAs cover health costs for businesses of all sizes.

-New Hampshire COBRA laws grant the employee and their dependents 39 weeks of health continuation after paying the premium.
+New Hampshire COBRA laws provide employees and their dependents with 39 weeks of health continuation coverage after paying the premium.

 Occupational safety in New Hampshire

-New Hampshire does not have any state plans concerning occupational safety, meaning that the federal OSHA governs the safety measures in the public sector.
+New Hampshire doesn’t have any state plans concerning occupational safety; therefore, the federal OSHA governs the safety measures in the public sector.

 The most common workplace hazards recognized by OSHA can be classified into:

-OSHA’s responsibilities include conducting regular inspections to make sure that all facilities and working premises are safe and that both employees and employers are complying with health standards.
+OSHA’s responsibilities include conducting regular inspections to ensure that all facilities and working premises are safe and that both employees and employers are complying with health and safety standards.

 Miscellaneous New Hampshire labor laws

-Some New Hampshire laws cannot be put into a specific category, which is why we will cover them in the miscellaneous section.
+Some New Hampshire laws can’t be put into a specific category, which is why we’ll cover them in the miscellaneous section.
 The section includes:

 Background check law

-The employers in the state of New Hampshire are allowed to do background checks when hiring new employees — but there are certain regulations that have to be followed.
+Employers in the state of New Hampshire are permitted to conduct background checks when hiring new employees, but they must adhere to specific regulations.

-All screenings and checks have to be in regulation with the Fair Credit Reporting Act and the Equal Employment Opportunity Commission (EEOC) in order for the process to be valid.
+All screenings and checks must comply with the Fair Credit Reporting Act and the Equal Employment Opportunity Commission (EEOC) regulations to be considered valid.

 Some of the professions that require background checks include:

-Also, as previously mentioned, consumer reports can be used during hiring if the job applicant has received written notification from the employer requesting their information.
+Additionally, as previously mentioned, consumer reports can be used during the hiring process if the job applicant has received written notification from the employer requesting their information.

 The request has to be in accordance with the New Hampshire Credit Reporting Act.